iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/4sem/design_theory_ii.md

-## Syllabus: DESIGN THEORY II

-**Course Objective**

-1. To develop an understanding of architectural theory, including thematic/ 'positive' theories, 'normative' theories, and procedural propositions in design thinking for the environmental aspects of building design and site planning.
-To develop an understanding of the theory of decisions.
-2. To enable students to study and analyze a design, design problem, and design process through the application of associated positive, normative, and procedural theories regarding building and site environment, and to develop an ability of criticism and opinion.

-**Course Content:**

 1. **Doctrinal theories of architecture and design thinking with reference to works of the masters - Frank L Wright, Mies Van der Rohe, Le Corbusier, Louis I Kahn.
 (5 hours)**
 2. **Orientation and Memory, Enclosure, Territory, Defensible spaces, and private/public space.
 Concept of territory inherent in a built environment system, Territorial concepts in exploring design possibilities for architectural programs, Hierarchy of spaces.
 Social factors affecting behavior in the built environment.
 (5 hours)**
 3. **Space and Place: visual and spatial structure for a range of scales.
 Theories of Figure/Ground.
 Linkage and place.
 (5 hours)**